disconn3ct/tiny_tiny_rss-openshift-quickstart/README.md

 Updating TTRSS:
 ===============
-If you want to change TTRSS versions, it is easy:
+If you want to change TTRSS versions, it is easy.

+First make sure the submodule is initialized in your repository:

+	$ git submodule update --init --recursive

+Then update as you like:

 Updating to master (latest commits):